nixfred/rain.nixfred.com/README.md

 # The Fable 5 Showcase

-This repo is the answer to a simple question: "What happens when you prompt Fable to use up an entire week's worth of Claude Code usage at once?"
+This repo is the answer to a simple question: "What happens when you prompt Fable to use up an entire week's worth of Claude usage credits at once?"

 **57 self-contained creative web demos** — generative art, simulations, instruments, and procedural worlds — each one designed, built, polished, and QA-verified end to end by fleets of **Claude Fable 5** agents running in parallel, in a single day and from a single prompt.